SoftwareStartups/pygithook/README.md

 vfgithooks
 ==========

-By default the script looks in the root directory of your project for a .pylintrc file, which it passes to pylint.
-It also looks for a [pre-commit-hook] section for options of it's own.
+By default the script looks at /home1/local64/vfgithook/config/vfpylintrc, which it passes to pylint.

 Installation
 ------------

 make

 Usage
 ------